Categories

 Clouds Rising at Wanfoding Summit

 The word Emeishan literally means “Delicate Eyebrow Mountain” describing the quality of its two peaks at the summit.
 Continuing from where we left, alighting at the Cable Car Station, it is still a few minutes hike at the altitude of around 3000+meters above sea level.
-At that height, even with the sun already high up in the sky beating down on us, the temperature was still cold, but still bearable enough without a gloves if have high tolerance for the cold.
+At that height, even with the sun already high up in the sky beating down on us, the temperature was still cold, but still ebarable enough without a gloves if have high tolerance for the cold.

 China: Climbing Emeishan 峨嵋山